DjDCH/rterminal.js/README.md

 Known issues
 ------------

 * php-amqplib does not have heartbeat implemented.
-Therefor, the connection will reset after a will.
+Therefore, the connection will reset after a while.
-* amqplib (amqp.node) seems to fail to send some messages in a queue, even if it says the opposite.
+* amqplib (amqp.node) seems to fail to send some message in a queue, even if it says the opposite.
 * No security or verification.

 Disclaimer